-Inside the local museum there were more pictures of their new house and lots of family crests from his side of the family.
+Inside the local museum there were more pictures of their new vacation house/ hotel and lots of family crests from his side of the family.
 Sure, it was cool, but I haven't seen my little brother in a while.
 We were far more interested in doing cool stuff like trading jackets.

 So far, the trip is excellent.
 Cool weather, amazing running paths, very relaxing and awesome family.
 Downside = I still have to work a little, and I want to sleep all the time.
 There's only a 6 hour time difference but I'm still somehow exhausted!

 Yep, and yep.
 Unless they are entirely about leaves or bugs or something.
 But history/art museums I find pretty interesting most of the time.